pubnub/pubnub-mcp-server/resources/sdk_docs/swift_overview.md

 12}
 ```

-For more information, refer to the Configuration section of the SDK documentation.
+See Configuration docs for more details.

 ### Set up event listeners

-Set up listeners for connection state and messages.
+Implement listeners to react to messages and events.

 - SwiftUI
 - UIKit